chaynHQ/ai-letter-writer/README.md

 # tools
-This repository is for all the amazing tools that we create at Chayn.
+This repository is for tools we create at chayn.